 Today, there is seamless communication between sales, marketing, and customer service.
 If you have a help desk software, you can integrate it into your current CRM platform for smooth interaction between sales and service.

-A good CRM does much more than pass on normal leads to your sales reps.
-It can identify high-value leads, automate initial contacts, and eventually, set up sales meetings.
+Great CRM systems can identify high-value leads, automate initial contacts, and eventually, set up sales meetings.

-Moreover, you can trust your operational CRM to be smarter than just a ‘round robin’ arrangement when it comes to sorting leads within the team.
-Your CRM also knows who is the best performer and can be programmed to pass more important assignments to our most trusted man.
+Moreover, you can trust your operational CRM software to be smarter than just a ‘round robin’ arrangement when it comes to sorting leads.

-ROI than laggards.
-The same study deducts that further investment in operational CRM may generate 52% more proposals.
+The same study shows that further investment in this type of CRM may generate 52% more proposals.

-Your operational CRM can help your marketing people analyze rough data and come up with helpful information.
-This information enables marketing teams to create stories around their campaigns and enable the customer to buy.
+Your operational CRM system can help your marketing people analyze rough data and come up with helpful information.
+This information enables marketing teams to create stories around their campaigns and entice customers to buy your products and services.

 79% of the CMOs surveyed said the top consideration for implementing marketing automation was to augment revenue.